osbert/pallet-docker-http/README.md

 # pallet-docker-http

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library designed to help deploy Docker containers that provide HTTP services.

 ## Usage